OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:21

 They brought seven bulls, seven rams, seven lambs, and seven male goats as a sin offering for the kingdom, the sanctuary, and Judah.
-And he ordered the priests, the sons of Aaron, to offer them on the altar of the Lord.
+And he instructed the priests, the sons of Aaron, to offer them on the altar of the Lord.

 ## 2 Chronicles 29:22

 So they slaughtered the bulls, and the priests took the blood and sprinkled it on the altar.
-They also slaughtered the rams and sprinkled the blood on the altar;
+They did likewise with the rams and sprinkled the blood on the altar;
-then they slaughtered the lambs and sprinkled the blood on the altar.
+then they did the same with the lambs and sprinkled the blood on the altar.

 ## 2 Chronicles 29:23

-Then they brought the male goats of the sin offering before the king and the assembly,
+Then they brought the male goats for the sin offering before the king and the assembly,
-and they laid their hands on them.
+and they placed their hands on them.

 ## 2 Chronicles 29:24